Gardens of the World

 ☀️ The Pairidaeza and the Archetype of Paradise

-• The Mythic Legacy: The legend of the Hanging Gardens of Babylon, though its physical existence is debated, embodies the first great vision of the garden as a monumental architectural and botanical achievement, employing remarkable irrigation techniques to cultivate precious trees such as the Cedar.
+- The Mythic Legacy: The Hanging Gardens of Babylon remain the first great vision of the garden as a monumental vertical achievement, marrying irrigation with the majesty of the Cedar.

 Roman and Egyptian Practices